siv-org/docs.siv.org/content/verifiability/rla.md

 The SIV Risk-Limiting Audit resembles a Ballot-level RLA, however, unlike the latter, it does not involve the election department conducting a self-examination of their own machines.

-Conducting an RLA is a redundant step, as voters have the ability to personally verify the accuracy of their own vote and results.
+Conducting an RLA is an additional measure, as voters have the ability to personally verify the accuracy of their own vote and results.
 However, an RLA can be a prudent measure in cases where it is not desired to rely solely on individual voter’s self-verification.
 This audit can be an additional anti-malware test, as all other stages of a SIV election already provide 100% verification.

 The underlying method behind the Risk-Limiting Audit is one of statistical confidence, which poses the question of how many individuals must be audited in order to achieve a satisfactory level of assurance in the results.